zincsamael/muppy/muppy/doc/source/tutorial.rst

 Next, we take a look at the `wakeup` instance method of which we have three more on each invocation.
 Searching the code, we find it to be defined in `idlelib/WindowList.py`.
 This piece of code is used to give users of IDLE a list of currently open windows.
-Everytime a new window is created, it will be added to the `Windows` menu, from where the user can select any open window. `wakup` is the method which will bring the selected window up front.
+Every time a new window is created, it will be added to the `Windows` menu, from where the user can select any open window. `wakeup` is the method which will bring the selected window up front.
 Adding a window calls menu.add_command, linking menu and the wakeup command together.